The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 Shocks in the low corona can also be detected by observing type II radio bursts in solar dynamic radio spectra \citep[e.g.][]{Cliver1999}.
 Radio imaging demonstrates that type II bursts first appear very low in the corona (1.2--1.5~$R_\odot$), see e.g. \citet{Vrsnak2005, Carley2013}.
 In addition to the problem of choosing a coronal density model to estimate the shock speed from the drift rate of type II bursts, the lack of coronagraphic CME observations in this range of radial distances (see Fig.~\ref{fig:shock}) strongly impedes our efforts to solve the problem of the origin of coronal shocks \citep{Magdalenic2010}.
 STEREO/COR1 observations between 1.1 and 4~$R_\odot$ provided us with an important insight \citep{Gopalswamy2009}, but the lack of concurrent radio imaging observations from the same vantage point is a strong limitation of such studies.

-ASPIICS will provide us with important evidence on the origin of coronal shocks due to its unprecedented observations of the region below 3~$R_\odot$, where many shocks originate.
-High cadence white-light ASPIICS observations, in combination with high-cadence ground-based radio spectra and images of type II bursts, will allow us to understand the shock formation in the low corona.
-Polarization brightness and white-light observations by ASPIICS will also be used to derive better density models that are crucial to determine the shock speed from type II burst observations in dynamic spectra.
+ASPIICS can provide us with important evidence on the origin of coronal shocks due to its unprecedented observations of the region below 3~$R_\odot$, where many shocks originate.
+High cadence white-light ASPIICS observations, in combination with high-cadence ground-based radio spectra and images of type II bursts, may allow us to understand the shock formation in the low corona.
+Polarization brightness and white-light observations by ASPIICS can also be used to derive better density models that are crucial to determine the shock speed from type II burst observations in dynamic spectra.